kellianoy/devopslabs/README.md

-# Devopslab
+# Advanced Web Repository

-This is the git repo concerning the lab sessions in devOps and SRE.
+Hello.
+This is the repository for the DevOps class held by:

-This class is supervised by KUDINOV Sergei.
+KUDINOV Sergei

+## Project

-## Authors
+### Authors

-We are two ECE Paris Students :
+We're two members of ING 4 SI Inter at ECE Paris :

-Kellian COTTART

-Yann MESSALATI
+MESSALATI Yann

-## Labs

-### Lab 1

-It is meant to be a server that displays basic informations.
-It is only meant as a test of NodeJs.

-### Lab 2

-It is only about sending data on git and creating a repository.

-### Lab 3

-Vagrant installation with Vagrantfile, making the setup for ansible and VM Box emulation of installations.
+COTTART Kellian

-### Lab 4
+### Module 4

-Implementing tests in the db implementation functions.
+1. Install NPM, NodeJs and redis
+2. Open your terminal where you want to download the project
+3. Clone the repository using `git clone https://github.com/kellianoy/devopslabs`
+4. Go to `Labs4`
+5. Install the dependencies using `npm install`
+6. Run the tests using `npm test`

+## About the repo

+Here will be linked every lab for the semester.